 Table 7.1 shows a breakdown of the envisioned data rates per subsystem, estimated from HIJING Monte Carlo and plausible expectations for noise.
+This is the average rate that we 2348 are storing to HPSS, for Au+Au collision in Year-1.
+Compared to the peak rates listed in 2349 table 2.9 on page 45, the average rate is about 40% less, which reflects the accelerator and 2350 experiment duty factor.
 The largest data size comes from the Time Projection Chamber, followed by the Monolithic active-pixel Vertex Detector (MVTX).
-Overall, we envision a data rate to storage of about 135 GBit/s.
+Overall, we envision a 2352 data rate to storage of about 135 GBit/s.
+2353

-Table 7.1: The estimated data rates from select subsystems in Au+Au collisions at 200 GeV.
+Table 7.1: The estimated average data rates from select subsystems in Au+Au collisions at 200 GeV in Year-1.

 subsystem data size

 TPC 100 GBit/s

 MVTX 20 GBit/s

 Calorimeters 8 GBit/s

-INTT 17 GBit/s
+INTT 7GBit/s

 135 GBit/s

 The data acquisition is a hybrid system that reads out two distinct groups of detectors: Detectors that have a triggered readout, and those that are read out in so-called streaming mode.
-Streaming mode works in a data-driven way, in that front-end electronics autonomously start sending data when certain criteria are met.
-For example, the font-end electronics from the Time Projection Chamber generates data in a given readout channel when the signal level exceeds a pre-determined threshold.
-Detectors read out in triggered mode are the calorimeters and the Minimum Bias detector.
-The remaining systems (TPC, INTT, and MVTX) are read out in streaming mode.
+2355 Streaming mode works in a data-driven way, in that front-end electronics autonomously start sending data when certain criteria are met.
+For example, the font-end electronics